nmagee/ds2002-course/labs/lab1-cli.md

 You can use the <a href="https://github.com/codespaces/" target="_new"><b>GitHub Codespaces</b></a> for these exercises.
 Open that page and click on "New Codespace" and select a repository.

 > **Advanced Users** - For an additional challenge, complete these exercises on your local laptop using either the MacOS Terminal (Mac) or WSL Terminal (Windows).
+You may need to modify some commands accordingly.

 ## Getting Oriented to your Home Directory